Zwap: Trustless Shielded Atomic Swaps for Zcash (Early Access)

 Under the hood it is an atomic swap, but not the HTLC kind.
 Each swap is composed of four pieces:

-- A lock on Zcash.
+1. A lock on Zcash.
 The Zcash leg is enforced by a script funded from and settling back into Orchard and the settlement is indistinguishable on-chain from any other shielded transfer.

-ZwapHtlccontract.
-Funds are locked into a slot keyed to the swap; release is gated by a witness only the counterparty can produce once the Zcash side has committed. - A cross-curve key exchange.
+3. A cross-curve key exchange.
 The two parties run a Diffie-Hellman-style exchange across Pallas (the curve Orchard uses for spend authorisation) and secp256k1 (the curve the EVM signer uses).
 A DLEQ proof certifies that the same discrete log underlies both curve points without revealing the log itself.
 The output of the exchange is a shared secret each side commits to in their respective lock.
 Completing one lock cryptographically forces the secret on the other chain, which unlocks the other side.

-hashbindcircuit, proven with ProveKit, certifies that the on-chain commitment on the EVM side is consistent with the Orchard note the user is about to spend.
+4. A zero-knowledge proof that binds the two legs.
+A client-side hashbind circuit, proven with ProveKit, certifies that the on-chain commitment on the EVM side is consistent with the Orchard note the user is about to spend.
 The proof is generated locally by the ZEC-side initiator; the verifier checks it in milliseconds.
 This binding is what makes the swap atomic without requiring a shared hash preimage on both chains.

 The construction is chain-agnostic.
 It works for any chain pair where each side can enforce the required lock type and is not limited to Zcash and EVM chains.